Television rentals are provided by Hospitality Network.

 Spiritual and Religious Care

-The chapel is located on Level 1 of the East Building.
-It is always open to patients, their families and friends for meditation and prayer.
+Chapels are located on Level 1 and Level 2 of the East Building and are always open to patients, their families, and friends for meditation and prayer.
 Use of the chapel for rituals is permitted.
 A nominal fee may apply.
-Arrangements can be made by contacting the Hospital chaplain at ext.
+Arrangements can be made by contacting the Hospital Chaplain at ext.
 2539.

-The Gift Shop is located on Level 1 of the East Building and offers an assortment of gifts and necessities such as clothing, toiletries, cards, magazines/books, and Ontario Lottery and Gaming Corporation lottery tickets.
+The Gift Shop is located on Level 1 of the East Building and offers an assortment of gifts and necessities such as clothing, toiletries, cards, and magazines/books, as well as Ontario Lottery and Gaming Corporation lottery tickets.

 The Gift Shop is volunteer run and all proceeds benefit Southlake.
-Note that our hours are subject to volunteer availability.
+Note that the Gift Shop hours are subject to volunteer availability.

 Hours of Operation: